ravishende/grafana_data_retrieval/README.md

 It displays each statistic by Node and Pod, rather than a sum of all pods like Grafana does.

-To run the code to collect all information for the header, tables, and graphs, simply run main.py
+Running main.py will collect and print all information for the header, tables, and graphs.

 ___

 ## Data Collected

 There are 3 main types of data collected:
-1. Header data:
+1. **Header data**:
-	Singular datapoints (per pod) on CPU and Memory Utilization
+	- Singular datapoints (per pod) on CPU and Memory Utilization

-2. Tables:
+2. **Tables**:
-	Data tables containing several columns of statistics about related topics
+	- Data tables containing several columns of statistics about related topics

-3. Graphs:
+3. **Graphs**:
-	A table of datapoints containing several times and values per pod that can be displayed with a graph containing several colored lines (one line per pod).
+	- A table of datapoints containing several times and values per pod that can be displayed with a graph containing several colored lines (one line per pod).

 ### Header:
 ![Header](extras/example_header.png)